KageKirin/kagekirin-old.github.com/source/_posts/2012-03-07-mulberry-jam.markdown

 To generate and launch a webserver (on port 3001 by default) from where you can access your app in Mobile Safari:
 	mulberry serve

-To launch the full compilation process, at which end it will start Xcode from where you can Apple-R(un) the app either in the simulator or on your provisioned device:
+To launch the full build process for debug builds, at which end it will start Xcode from where you can Apple-R(un) the app either in the simulator or on your provisioned device:
 	mulberry test
+Debug builds include the debugging toolbar and uncompressed Javascript.

+To launch the full build process for builds ready to be submitted, use
+	mulberry deploy
+which builds for all devices specified in the `config.yml`.
+Deploy builds do NOT include the debugging toolbar, nor the uncompressed Javascript.

 There is a fully featured demo in `<mulberry-root>/demo` that is worth checking out as an example.
 There used to be other apps in previous revisions (which disappeared in a recent update), but it might be interesting to branch them as well.